-“The emphasis is on benefit to students,” says Frank Allen, the library’s senior associate director for administrative services who has overseen the transformation of the building since the project started in 2016.
+“The emphasis is on benefit to students,” says Frank Allen, interim director of UCF Libraries who has overseen the transformation of the building since the project started in 2016.
 “For years we have been putting a plan together to create more collaborative and quieter spaces for our students, and now we are finally able to show them what we have been working on.”

 This renovation marks the first major overhaul to the library since 1984.

-Since the campus’ opening in 1968, the library has been a popular spot for students to gather, and the new renovations aim to capitalize on that by adding 1,055 new seats.
+Since the campus’ opening in 1968, the library has been a popular spot for students to gather, and the new renovations aim to capitalize on that by adding 908 new seats for studying.
 The majority of these new seats will have power stations at arm’s reach to keep laptops, smartphones and tablets charged.

 Here are some of the features of the new and improved John C Hitt Library.

 The circulation desk serves as a resource for students who have general inquiries about the library, and to check out materials including reserve items.
-The main circulation services desk will move to the new north entrance.
-The library’s “LibTech desk,” currently on the third floor, will move to the existing circulation desk on second floor, at the “legacy entrance,” which faces the Reflecting Pond.
+The main circulation services desk is now located at the new north entrance.
+The library’s “LibTech desk,” moved to the former circulation desk location on second floor which faces the Reflecting Pond.
 This will provide more exposure for this busy desk, which loans out over 135,000 technology-related items per year.

-The Automated Retrieval Center (ARC), which opened in 2018, will be capable of holding up to 1.25 million volumes of the library’s print collection, placed in bins inside racks three stories high, with retrieval by robotic cranes.
-Currently there are about 550,000 volumes in the ARC.
+The Automated Retrieval Center (ARC), which opened in 2018, is capable of holding up to 1.25 million volumes of the library’s print collection, placed in bins inside racks three stories high, with retrieval by robotic cranes.
 Placing the volumes in the ARC opens up more “stack” space to create areas for students to study and work together.

 “The idea is to repurpose space, and to ease the task of navigating through stacks looking for a book,” Allen says.
 “Now, books can be requested with the click of a button on an electronic device, and each volume will be available for pick up at the circulation desk within 10 minutes.”

-The fourth floor reading room, located on top of the ARC, will feature a 270-degree view of campus and 235 news seats in a “low-conversation area,” offering a great vantage point overlooking the Student Union and expanded outdoor plaza.
+The fourth floor reading room, located on top of the ARC, features a 270-degree view of campus and 235 news seats in a “low-conversation area,” offering a great vantage point overlooking the Student Union and expanded outdoor plaza.

 The fourth floor features a new special collections gallery space, which will display a variety of library-owned art, rare collection materials and archival documents.

 With the renovations, the library aims to become LEED certified, a building designation that recognizes sustainability.
-Liberal use of reclaimed cypress wood (pictured here) pays homage to Florida’s native cypress trees.
+Liberal use of reclaimed cypress wood (pictured in background here) pays homage to Florida’s native cypress trees.

 The library will also feature a new multipurpose room with seating capacity for 120 to host lectures and library-related events.

-The first floor will feature two new instruction rooms — including an active learning classroom that features a collaborative, technology-rich learning environment.
-And in response to student requests for more individual and group study spaces, there will also be eight new group study rooms.
-Students will be able to reserve times via the library website and on-location reservation devices.
+The first floor features two new instruction rooms — including an active learning classroom that features a collaborative, technology-rich learning environment.
+And in response to student requests for more individual and group study spaces, there are new group study rooms.
+Students can reserve times via the library website and on-location reservation devices.